ginkgobioworks/gen/paper/main.md

----
-title: "Gen: a version control system for biology"
-abstract: ...
----

 # Introduction

 The conventional digital representation of a genetic sequence as a string of characters assumes that a species is